DiscordLuau/discord-luau/packages/buffer/README.md

 ## [DiscordLuau - Buffer](https://pesde.dev/packages/discord_luau/buffer)

-DiscordLuau - Buffer, not to be confused with the luau buffer datatype, is a library that helps us temporary buffer binary data, this is required as discord may send up parts of a chunk - and not the entire chunk, so we need to buffer the data until we have the entire chunk.
+DiscordLuau - Buffer, not to be confused with the Luau buffer datatype, this library temporarily buffers binary data.
+Since Discord may send data in chunks rather than all at once, buffering ensures we collect the full chunk before processing.

 ### Installation